The main differences between ISOs and NSOs all have to do with taxes:

 11. 100K Limit

 Because of their favorable tax treatment for most people, the amount of ISOs eligible for exercise each year is limited to $100,000.
 This is calculated by multiplying the number of shares eligible for exercise in any given year by the exercise price.
+The rules are especially troublesome to companies who utilize a 1-year cliff on their option grants because the entire first year's worth of shares plus all shares vesting in the 2nd year will apply towards the $100K Limit.
 This limit causes larger grants to be split into ISOs and NSOs.
 Individuals who have both should consider item (10) to maximize their benefits.

 If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at the Employee Stock Option Fund for ways to reduce stock option taxes or more information on how we can assist you.
 By doing so, you can not only avoid the risks associated with investing directly in a startup but possibly improve your taxes as well.
 For specific tax related support related to stock option exercises, please contact Scott Chou.